-Your objective in the learning phase is to maintain positive cash flows, limit losses, and look for sound risk parameters.
-When you determine what it signifies from a fundamental analysis perspective, this will assist lay a framework for that as well!
+During the learning period, your purpose is to maintain positive cash flows, limit losses, and seek reasonable risk settings.
+When you decide what it means from a fundamental analysis perspective, this will also help you build a foundation for it.!

 The more experienced trader understands how crucial it is to avoid danger, what forex risks are and unexpected currency exchange rate fluctuations, as well as the temptation of digging unnecessarily deep holes or getting destroyed by them.
 Even if your approach is effective, you could not be following the guidelines for controlling risks, which is preventing you from becoming a more successful investor.

-Risky business is forex trading.
-However, you may reduce your economic risk to nearly nothing with the appropriate information and approach.
-It is important you implement these forex risk management strategies before you move drom Demo account to a Live Account.
+Forex trading is a high-risk endeavor.
+However, with the right information and strategy, you may effectively eliminate your economic risk.
+It is important you implement these forex risk management strategies before you move from a Demo account to a Live Account.
 Here are a few examples.

 #1 Build a good trading plan